 Daily products sector

 For everyday products, we can find two main types of e-commerce platforms: there are applications like Taobao, Pingduoduo on which we can find a very wide range of products.
-On the other hand, for imported product, platforms like Kaola.com, Tianmao, JD.com are the most used among Chinese consumers (they trust on products sold on these platforms).
+On the other hand, for imported products, platforms like Kaola.com, Tianmao, JD.com are the most used among Chinese consumers (they trust products sold on these platforms).

 Clothes and wearing sector

 Some apps have a better reputation among consumers than others.
 Weipinhui (vipshop.com) is known for selling better quality products and providing good after-sales services.
 The most popular is Xiaohongshu in China, a platform that combines social media function and e-commerce.
 More information about it is here.

 Kols and Wanghong, who are them ?

 In China, Key influence leaders (KOLs) also include wanghong (网 红).
 They are well-known persons on the net.
 How? through a lot of possibilities.
 People can become Wanghong because they are fun because they were part of a publication that made a buzz on the internet, because they created some interesting content, or even only because they have a good appearance.
 For example, some persons have become known by publishing comic videos through entertainment apps and social networks, others by their singing talent (汪 苏 泷 is a singer today in China, and he started on the web).